 48 Things To Do In Tucson When It’s Too Hot!

-Although Southern Arizona’s hot & dry summer season is often considered to be more tolerable than the hot, humid summers of the Southeast and Midwest, this really is not the case.
+Although Southern Arizona’s hot & dry summer season is often considered to be more tolerable than the hot, humid summers typical of the Southeast and Midwest, this really is not the case.
 In all reality, the “more bearable dry heat” is in all reality much more miserable.
-When you combine unending months of 100+ degrees, constant sunshine without a cloud in sight, no shade, and a lack of natural water for recreation, summers in Southern Arizona are in my opinion the most unbearable in the country.
+When you combine unending months of 100+ degrees, constant blazing sunshine, no shade, and a lack of natural water for recreation, summers in Southern Arizona can be quite intense.
 There is a reason why the snowbirds leave as soon as March rolls around!

 1. Treat yourself to a delicious scoop of gelato

-The best local gelato shop is Frost, which was founded in Tucson in 2006, and since then has spread to include locations across the country.
+The best local gelato shop is Frost, which was founded in Tucson in 2006.
+Since then, locations have popped up across the country.
 Frost offers the most decadent flavors including a to-die-for dark chocolate.
 There are dozens of options to choose amongst and you can sample as many as you like.
-Pistachio is another great choice with the added bonus of all natural ingredients although it is nowhere near as tasty as Frost, the king of gelato in Tucson.

 Location: 7131 N. Oracle Rd, Suite 101, 2905 E. Skyline Dr Ste. #286, & 7301 E. Tanque Verde Rd